5.2.1 Core and Pastoral Values

 We are here to serve.
 We are dedicated to serving the Archbishop's pastoral priorities and ministries of archdiocesan parishes, schools, charities, and other agencies, with the highest standards of professionalism and integrity, treating everyone with respect, kindness and Christian charity.

 We are committed to being responsible for the financial resources and assets entrusted to us.
-We strive for the highest standards of financial transparency and fiscal accountability.
+We strive to maintain high standards of financial transparency and fiscal accountability.
 We are committed to exemplifying best practices and high ethical standards and ensuring that our parishes, schools and other institutions have the policies and training they need to also be good stewards of the resources entrusted to them.

 We serve our parishes and other institutions as collaborative partners in carrying out the mission of the Church.
 We are committed to full and open communication among ourselves as well as with the institutions of the Archdiocese and with the broader public.

 Responsibilities to Civil and Canon LawCivil laws, rules, and regulations at the local, state, and federal levels apply to the archdiocese, although these governmental directives are subject to exemptions arising out of constitutional and statutory protections for religious institutions.
-At the same time, the archdiocese recognizes and affirms its unique relationship and responsibilities to canon law and the teachings of the Roman Catholic Church as interpreted by the ordinary/diocesan bishop of the archdiocese.
+At the same time, the archdiocese recognizes and affirms its unique relationship and responsibilities to canon law and the teachings of the Roman Catholic Church as interpreted by the archbishop as the "ordinary" of the archdiocese.